Sanjel-Energy-Services/eService_WorkItems/Documents/01 - Cementing Service Invitation/03 - Request Job Design/domain-model.md

 	RigSetting-->Rig
 	Well *--> Formation
 	Well *--> DepthInfo

+	BottomHoleAssembly --> Well
 	Formation --> FormationType
+	ProgramRequest *--> CementDetail
+	CasingString "*"--> "1" Well
+	Mud "*"--> "1" Well
+    WellConfiguration "*"--> "1" Well

 ```

 Questions:

 1. Section 6, what does SS Depth stand for?
 1. Section 7, need explanation line by line for BHA?
 What is important to us.
 The mapping template has current data structure.
 I set up a new structure called BottomHoleAssembly.
 Please review the mapping document.
 If any field needs to be split further, please provide the definition and parsing rules
+1. There are notations for the depth in the  Well Configuration (Section 6), please clarify following definition.
+They are refered in BHA and Casing Information
+   - Surface: Ground Level, should be 0
+   - SCP: Surface Casing Point.
+   - Base of Groundwater
+   - ICP: Intermediate Casing Point.
+   - KOP: ?
+   - ICP: Intermediate Casing Point
+   - Build
+   - Tangent
+   - Casing XO
+   - Heel
+   - Turn
+   - EOT
+   - TD
+   - Drill Out: Actual drilling depth to be updated while drilling happens.